Wrap Up Your Garden for Winter

 • Move warmth-loving potted plants into a more protected area of the garden, such as under a porch.

-• Cover perennial and flower beds with a layer of wood chips or straw to help protect them in very cold snaps.
+• Cover perennial and flower beds with a layer of wood chips or straw to help protect them during very cold snaps.

 • Tender potted plants can be kept warm with a layer of insulating material wrapped around the pot.